 The book starts with Dead Zone Leadership.
 Dead Zone - an altitude above 26,000 feet makes survival for a long period impossible.
 Only the highest performing team survives these extreme altitudes.
-These climbers resemble entrepreneurs, CEOs and the dead zone, a perfect back drop for the tough times these CEO’s go through regularly.
-Chris & Don postulates the high altitude leadership based on their first hand experience in the dead zone.
+These climbers resemble entrepreneurs, CEOs and the dead zone, a perfect backdrop for the tough times these CEO’s go through regularly.
+Chris & Don postulates the high altitude leadership based on their first-hand experience in the dead zone.

-Danger #3: Tool Seduction When the organization grows bigger, we tend to use new tools and introduce new process to achieve our primary goals faster.
+Danger #3: Tool Seduction When the organization grows bigger, we tend to use new tools and introduce a new process to achieve our primary goals faster.
 But over the course of time, the organization tend to give so much of importance to the processes and tools, to an extent that the project halts without them.
-The company I work with now, is a great example.
+The company I work with now is a great example.
 Adapt your tools to you, based on the conditions and not vice versa.
-This is a problem only when the processes takes precedence over the main objective of the company.
+This is a problem only when the processes take precedence over the main objective of the company.
 Otherwise, its a must for every company.

 Danger #4: Arrogance Arrogance occurs when overconfidence infects you.
 You become the know-it-all guy, who ignores or chastise others, spend more time trying to be right vs finding solutions.
 The solid teams grow stronger when humbled; weak ones become more dysfunctional.
 Crafting an arrogant-free culture takes work, but its worth the effort.
 Humility should improve the judgment.